 The Home Dot application 200 parses the share package and adds the new Dots and Snapshots to the Share recipient's ALL-CONFIG 311.
-The Share recipient can now turn on any Dot and Snapshot received as part of the
+The Share recipient can now turn on any Dot and Snapshot received as part of the share.

-According to one embodiment of the present invention, every Dot that a user gets is added to and becomes part of the user's ALL-CONFIG 311 and becomes accessible to the user anywhere they can login to a Home Dot application 200.
+According to one embodiment of the present invention, returns the unique id of the share.
+The Home Dot application 45 every Dot that a user gets is added to and becomes part of the user's ALL-CONFIG 311 and becomes accessible to the user anywhere they can login to a Home Dot application 200.
 According to another embodiment, a user is provided with the option to keep or discard a sampled Dot prior to adding it the user's ALL-CONFIG 311.